fetchai/cosmos-consensus/docs/tendermint-core/configuration.md

 # Fast Sync version to use:
 #   1) "v0" (default) - the legacy fast sync implementation
 #   2) "v1" - refactor of v0 version for better testability
+#   3) "v2" - refactor of v1 version for better usability
 version = "v0"

 ##### consensus configuration options #####